-There is also considerable continuity between the two Purple Tigress stories (including boyfriends and costume – except the purple leopard bikini with purple cape becomes a leopard bikini with purple cape).
+There is also considerable continuity between the two Purple Tigress stories, including boyfriends and costume.
 Both issues have her pulling a red dress over her head to change into the Purple Tigress.
 Despite the length of time between publishing dates the later story might have been previously created and subsequently pulled off the self to fill space as need dictated.